Started in: 2023 (first edition on 1199 trail)

 TRAINING REQUIREMENT

 There is a mandatory training requirement for the event.
 Minimum 2 training runs must be completed during the scheduled training sessions and verified by a commissaire.
-Riders who have not completed the training runs during the scheduled training sessions won’t be allowed to start in Finals or the Seeding Run (Elite and U19 Only).
+Riders who have not completed the training runs during the scheduled training sessions won’t be allowed to start in Finals or the Seeding Run (Group A categories Only).

 Riders must start all training runs at the official start gate.